 First, this is an organic fingernail polish recipe and the ingredients are safe for children.
 I purchase my supplies from TKB Trading.
-Their products are high quality, and their customer service is excellent.
+Their products are of high quality, and their customer service is excellent.
 The Nail Polish glamour base is vegan, cruelty-free and does not contain the dangerous ingredients listed below.
 Even though this product is safe, err on the side of caution and make the polish in a well-ventilated room.

 Here are the supplies you will need to make the polish:

 1. Empty Nail Polish Bottles 4-6ml Duchess Caroline Standard B2 white (comes with bottles, caps, brushes)

 3. Wooden Stir Sticks (optional–the only time I use these is if I’m adding more pigment to the bottles and want something to stir with)